MarcusCalidus/marcuscalidus-svg-panel/README.md

 ```

 `ctrl` passes a grafana `MetricsPanelCtrl` object.
 This object contains all relevant data pertainig the current panel.
-You may want to use the `ctrl.series` or `ctrl.tables` array property to access the current measurement data.
+You may want to use the `ctrl.data` array property to access the current measurement data.

 `svgnode` passes the HTMLElement of the svg object on the panel.
 You can access the elements of the svg itself by using the integrated Snap Library. ([http://snapsvg.io/](http://snapsvg.io/))